2814: History

 2814 debuted in 2014 with a self-titled release on the Internet music label Ailanthus Recordings.
 The album was followed up in early 2015 by Birth of a New Day, released digitally and in a limited run of CDs on HKE's own label, Dream Catalogue.
 An Indiegogo campaign later in 2015 to press a double LP record version of the album ended with £6,432 at 161% of its goal.
 The project released its third album, Rain Temple, in 2016.
-In 2019, the duo released a compilation album, Lost Fragments, which contained the duo’s previous works found on other compilations, as well as new releases.
+In 2019, the duo released a compilation album, Lost Fragments, which contained the duo's previous works found on other compilations, as well as new releases.

 Influence

 The project has described its own work as a focus on the surreal qualities of vaporwave rather than a 1980s or 1990s aesthetic.
 In the group's interview with Rolling Stone, HKE said when describing Birth of a New Day, "We wanted to show how the whole vaporwave vibe could be made as original music rather than just relying on the same muzak and kitsch-pop samples everyone else had been using for years..."
-Not Not Fun Records boss Brit Brown called the album "amazing cyberfuture ambient vaporwave," while Vice called the duo "vaporwave superstars."
+Not Not Fun Records boss Brit Brown called the album "amazing cyberfuture ambient vaporwave", while Vice called the duo "vaporwave superstars".

-The group’s later album, Rain Temple, was described by HKE as "intense, dramatic and cinematic," and as containing elements of spirituality.
+The group's later album, Rain Temple, was described by HKE as "intense, dramatic and cinematic", and as containing elements of spirituality.

 Reception

-As of 2015, its albums were often staples of the Bandcamp charts.
-Their LP Birth of a New Day managed to gain much praise from critics, while maintaining a cult following from internet users.
+As of 2015, 2814’s albums were often staples of the Bandcamp charts.
+The group's LP Birth of a New Day managed to gain much praise from critics, while maintaining a cult following from internet users.